Ray-Tracing-Systems/HydraRendererInfo/README.md

 * Free and Open Source
 * Reliable solution with customer support (sou you can be sure it works for your particular cases and needs).
 * Robust for complex light transport
+* Have well specified rendering models for materials and lights (TBD: this is in progress)

 ## WHAT